ameykaran/akonsole/README.md

 - Piping and ampersand (background process) should not be given together.

-- For combination of IO redirection and pipes, the redirection is given preferance over pipe to the nearest command.
+- For combination of IO redirection and pipes, IO redirection is given preferance over pipe to the nearest command.

 - The pipeline ignores an invalid pipelet and executes as if it wasn't there.

+---
 Some errors I've found
 - `cat <<< "text" | wc` doesn't work whereas `cat <<< 'text' > a | cat a | wc` works perfectly.

+---